lern-fair-file-sharing/.github/DOCUMENTATION.md

 # 🎓 Lern-Fair File Sharing Documentation 🚀

-The following is the documentation for setting up this project, which consists of a NextCloud backend and React Native frontend.
+The following is the documentation for setting up this project, which consists of a Nextcloud backend and a React Native frontend.

 ## 💡 What can you expect from this application?
 The app will show a mocked [Lern-fair](https://www.lern-fair.de/) mobile app.
 The goal is to demonstrate how a file system can be integrated into the app to store, sort and filter files based on in which course chat they were uploaded.